 Dr. Wood's clinical practice is primarily devoted to the diagnosis and treatment of heart disease in women.
 Dr. Wood currently serves as the Co-Director of the Massachusetts General Hospital Heart Center Corrigan Women's Health Program and is the principal investigator of the Happy Heart Trial, a primary prevention in low income women study designed to improve the cardiovascular health of high risk women.

-Dr. Wood has authored book chapters describing the cardiovascular response to pregnancy and exercise in pregnancy.
-Dr. Wood's clinical research with athletes includes work with the United States Olympic Committee studying Olympic athletes, Harvard University varsity athletes and amateur marathon runners and rowers.
-Dr. Wood has published extensively in the area of cardiac adaptations to exercise training in athletes and is the principle investigator on a number of studies examining utilizing new echocardiographic techniques.
-Dr. Wood is also the co-investigator of an NIH funded trial assessing the benefit of Tai Chi in the treatment of heart failure patients.
-She is a member of the Board of Directors of the American Society of Echocardiography, the American Heart Association and is on the writing committee for the American Board of Echocardiography Certification exam.
-Dr Wood received the Heart of Our Mission Award in September of 2008, an award bestowed by the American Heart Association for her volunteer efforts for the Go Red Campaign to reduce heart disease in Women.
+Dr. Wood has authored book chapters describing the cardiovascular response to pregnancy.
+Dr. Wood's clinical research with athletes included work with the US Olympic Committee, Harvard University athletes, marathon runners and rowers.
+Dr. Wood has published extensively in the area of cardiac adaptations to exercise.
+Dr. Wood is the Co- Principle Investigator in studies of microvascular ischemia and clinical and genetic features of individuals with spontaneous coronary artery dissection.
+She has served as a member of the Board of Directors of the American Society of Echocardiography and is Past-President of the Boston Board of the American Heart Association and served on the writing committee for the American Board of Echocardiography Certification exam.
+Dr Wood received the Heart of Our Mission Award in 2008 and the Women's Health Award from the Massachusetts Medical Society in 2014, these awards were bestowed for her clinical and research efforts devoted to reducing heart disease in women.

 Dr. Wood was PI of an echocardiographic study, Echocardiographic Assessment of Changes in Left Ventricular Systolic and Diastolic Function with Prolonged Strenuous Exercise.
 This study enrolled nearly 80 subjects and examined changes in systolic and diastolic function that occur after short and long distance strenuous exercise.
 Her team quantified serum biomarkers in athletes who ran in the 2004/2005 Boston Marathon, presented this data nationally and published two manuscripts in the European Heart Journal and Circulation in 2006.

-She is co-PI of the study, Echocardiographic Assessment of Changes in Left Ventricular Systolic and Diastolic Function in Elite Endurance Athletes, involving echocardiographic evaluation of US and Chinese Olympic speed skaters.
-It will examine the effect of intense training and short duration, high-intensity exercise on systolic and diastolic left and right ventricular function.
-She is PI for the Harvard Athlete Initiative, a 3-year project involving electrocardiographic and echocardiographic screening of Harvard athletes.
-Her group studied the differential structural and physiology effects of strength vs endurance training in football players and rowers, and compared Olympic and undergraduate amateur athletes.
+She was also co-PI of the study, Echocardiographic Assessment of Changes in Left Ventricular Systolic and Diastolic Function in Elite Endurance Athletes, involving echocardiographic evaluation of Olympic speed skaters.
+It examined the effect of intense training and short duration, high-intensity exercise on systolic and diastolic left and right ventricular function.
+She helped develop the Harvard Athlete Initiative, a 3-year project involving electrocardiographic and echocardiographic screening of Harvard athletes.

 Malissa Wood, MD, Co-Director of the Corrigan Women's Heart Health Program at the Massachusetts General Hospital Heart Center describes the heart attack symptoms that are unique to women, and why treatment of heart disease should be gender-specific.